The Last Man on Earth (TV series)

-The Last Man on Earth is an American post-apocalyptic comedy television series created by and starring Will Forte.
-It premiered on Fox on March 1, 2015.
-The pilot episode was written by Forte, and directed by Phil Lord and Christopher Miller.
-The series was cancelled after four seasons and aired its final episode on May 6, 2018.
+The Last Man on Earth is an American post-apocalyptic comedy television series created by Will Forte.
+It aired on the Fox television network from March 1, 2015, to May 6, 2018.
+In addition to Forte starring in the title role, the series also starred Kristen Schaal, January Jones, Mel Rodriguez, Cleopatra Coleman and Mary Steenburgen as a small group of survivors.

+Originally introduced as a mid-season replacement, the series aired 67 episodes over four seasons.
+It ended with a cliffhanger episode, to be resolved in the fifth season, but was canceled the week after the fourth season ended.

 Plot

-Almost a year after a deadly virus sweeps the world, Phil Miller (Forte) is seemingly the only human survivor in late 2020.
+In late 2020, almost a year after a deadly virus sweeps the world, Phil Miller is seemingly the only human survivor in the United States.
 As he searches for others and paints signs in every state saying he is alive in his hometown of Tucson, Arizona, he finds no one.
 After years of being alone, he decides to run his truck into a rock to die by suicide.
-He happens to look off to the side right before he hits and sees smoke; he ends up discovering another survivor, Carol Pilbasian (Kristen Schaal).
-Despite being annoyed by each other, Carol believes it is their job as the last two survivors to repopulate the world, but insists Phil marry her so their children will not be born out of wedlock (and thus not be "bastards").
-Although Phil thinks that it is ridiculous to hang on to traditions from the "old world", they marry for repopulation purposes.
-More survivors slowly trickle into Tuscon, eventually creating a small group.
+He happens to look off to the side right before he hits and sees smoke; he ends up discovering another survivor, Carol Pilbasian.
+Despite being annoyed by each other, Carol believes it is their job as the last two survivors to repopulate the world, but insists Phil marry her so their children will not be born out of wedlock.
+Although Phil thinks that it is ridiculous to hang on to traditions from the "old world", they marry for re-population purposes.
+Four more survivors – Melissa, Todd, Erica and Gail – eventually trickle into Tucson, creating a small group.
 When Phil's irritating attitude leads to his banishment from Tucson, Carol leaves with him.

 In season two, Phil and Carol continue their road trip in the middle of 2023.
 They discover the group has relocated to Malibu, California, and travel there to reunite with them and rebuild trust.
-Meanwhile, Phil's astronaut brother Mike Miller (Jason Sudeikis) crashes down to Earth and finds his way to Malibu, where he joins the survivors briefly before getting sick; he is ostracized by most of the group for seemingly having been infected with the virus.
+Meanwhile, Phil's astronaut brother Mike Miller crashes down to Earth and finds his way to Malibu, where he joins the small group briefly before getting sick; he is ostracized by most of the group for seemingly having been infected with the virus.